heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-stream-layer.md

    ```

 You receive a subscription ID from the requested subscription to the selected layer.
-Then you can call the Poll method.
+Now, to get data, you can call the `Poll` method.

 ## <a name="get-data-streamlayerclient"></a>Get Data from a Stream Layer